alaksiondev/invoicer-android/readme.md

 4. Enable Google Analytics
 5. Enable Firebase Authentication
 6. Enable Google Sign in method
+7. Go to Authentication -> Sign-in-method -> Google -> Web SDK Config -> Copy WebClient ID and set it in the `local.properties` file as `FIREBASE_WEB_ID`.
+This is required for the Google Sign in to work properly.

 ## Run the app
 Once the setup is done install the app on your device or emulator and run it.
 You should be able to interact and test it.